dagrate/dl-offtarget/README.md

 - *experiments/offtargetmodelsexperiments_8x23.py* -> code to reproduce the experiments with 8 x 23 encoding
 - *images/* -> images presented in our publication

+Saved Models: <br>
+- *saved_model_4x23* -> saved deep learning models for the predictions with 4x23 encoding.
+RF has a fixed random seed for the reproducibility of the results.
+- *saved_model_crispr_8x23* -> saved deep learning models for the predictions with 8x23 encoding on CRISPOR data set.
+RF has a fixed random seed for the reproducibility of the results.
+- *saved_model_guideseq_8x23* -> saved deep learning models for the predictions with 8x23 encoding on GUIDE-seq data set with transfer learning.
+RF has a fixed random seed for the reproducibility of the results.

 ## Reference Papers